-NNR Subtype Primary Functions Impacted Diseases or Disorders Potentially Implicated a7 5 sensory gating; cognition schizophrenia; cognitive impairment $a4_2 \$2_3$ cognition cognitive impairment; Alzheimer's disease; ADHD pain perception acute, chronic and neuropathic pain $a3_2$ ß 2_3 gastrointestinal tone ulcerative colitis a6ß3 motor control Parkinson's disease
+NNR Subtype Primary Functions Impacted Diseases or Disorders Potentially Implicated a7 5 sensory gating; cognition schizophrenia; cognitive impairment $a4_2$ ß 2_3 cognition pain perception Alzheimer's disease; AAMI; MCI; ADHD acute, chronic and neuropathic pain a6ß3 motor control Parkinson's disease

 Our scientists and their former colleagues at R.J.
 Reynolds Tobacco Company have played a prominent role in the growth of knowledge about NNRs, as well as the effects of compounds that mimic the action of acetylcholine and interact with different NNR subtypes.
-For example, we believe that nicotine's well-documented abilities to enhance attention, learning and memory result primarily from its interaction with the a4\(\text{82}\) NNR and with the a7 NNR in the brain.
+For example, we believe that nicotine's well-documented abilities to enhance attention, learning and memory result primarily from its interaction with the a4ß2 NNR and with the a7 NNR in the brain.
 Many published studies evaluating the effects of nicotine in humans and animals, as well as published studies showing the prevalence of diseases such as Alzheimer's disease and Parkinson's disease in non-smokers as compared to smokers, suggest the therapeutic effects of compounds such as nicotine that interact with NNRs.
 However, despite their positive effects, these compounds have historically not been desirable as therapies because they have not been sufficiently selective.
 This means that these compounds interact not only with NNRs, but also with nicotinic acetylcholine receptors in the muscles and ganglia that are associated with adverse effects such as increased heart rate, high blood pressure, irregular heartbeat, nausea, vomiting and a dangerous slowing of breathing known as respiratory depression.

-Based on our years of focus on NNRs and the expertise we have built over that time, we are developing product candidates that are designed to interact selectively with specific NNR subtypes to promote positive medical effects while limiting or potentially eliminating side effects.
+Based on our years of focus on NNRs and the expertise we have built over that time, we are developing product candidates that are designed to interact selectively with specific NNR subtypes to promote positive medical effects and limit or potentially eliminate adverse side effects.